pdvcs/pdutta-blog/content/posts/https-nginx-letsencrypt-gcp.md

 Ideally, we'd want to create a VM which starts "out of the box" with HTTPS pre-configured, as that's how we'll test most of our applications anyway.
-Spending time configuring HTTPS again and again doesn't sound like fun!
+Spending time configuring HTTPS again and again doesn't sound like fun, and also increases the chances of making a mistake.

 The following is a script to set up **nginx** and **Let's Encrypt** automatically.
 It can be used as a startup script.
 It's designed for Centos 7 but the script is easily adapted